-The business performed satisfactorily during 2020, albeit in the context of unprecedented disruption and uncertainty associated with the COVID-19 pandemic.
-The company grew its customer portfolio for the sixth successive year and continued its strong focus on service and benefit innovation for customers, as well as prudent cost and financial management.
+The business performed satisfactorily during 2021, albeit in the context of unprecedented continued disruption and uncertainty associated with the COVID-19 pandemic.
+The company grew its customer portfolio to 1,154k members (2020: 1,132k), the seventh successive year of customer portfolio growth, and continued its strong focus on service and benefit innovation for customers, as well as prudent cost and financial management.
 This performance allows Vhi Insurance to reinvest back into the business directly for the benefit of Vhi customers.